Skip to content

 Subtraction is a fine approximation at low rates.
 The Fisher formula is exact and the difference matters when inflation or the rise is more than a few percent.

-Which inflation rate should I use?
+Which inflation rate to use?

 The headline consumer inflation rate covering the same period as the rent change.
 CPI is common; some prefer CPIH which includes housing costs.